wr0ngway/qless-pool/README.md

 --------------

-An example chef cookbook is provided (and should Just Work at Engine Yard as is; just provide a `/data/#{app_name}/shared/config/resque-pool.yml` on your utility instances).
+An example chef cookbook is provided (and should Just Work at Engine Yard as is; just provide a `/data/#{app_name}/shared/config/qless-pool.yml` on your utility instances).
 Even if you don't use chef you can use the example init.d and monitrc erb templates in `examples/chef_cookbook/templates/default`.

-You can also start a pool manager via `rake resque:pool` or from a plain old ruby script by calling `Resque::Pool.run`.
+You can also start a pool manager via `rake qless:pool` or from a plain old ruby script by calling `Qless::Pool.run`.

 Workers will watch the pool manager, and gracefully shutdown (after completing their current job) if the manager process disappears before them.

-You can specify an alternate config file by setting the `RESQUE_POOL_CONFIG` or with the `--config` command line option.
+You can specify an alternate config file by setting the `QLESS_POOL_CONFIG` or with the `--config` command line option.

 TODO
 -----

-See [the TODO list](https://github.com/nevans/resque-pool/issues) at github issues.
+See [the TODO list](https://github.com/backupify/qless-pool/issues) at github issues.

 Contributors
 -------------

+* Nicholas Evans (Author of resque-pool which this is a fork of)
+* Jason Haruska (from resque-pool)
-* John Schult (config file can be split by environment)
+* John Schult (from resque-pool)
-* Stephen Celis (increased gemspec sanity)
+* Stephen Celis (from resque-pool)
-* Vincent Agnello, Robert Kamunyori, Paul Kauders; for pairing with me at B'more on Rails Open Source Hack Nights. :)
+* Vincent Agnello, Robert Kamunyori, Paul Kauders (from resque-pool)